-Today’s unprecedented tight labor market, anticipated attrition due to baby boomer retirements, and growth of high demand and skilled jobs, has created a never before seen tension between the demand to fill jobs and the lack of supply ready to fill those jobs.
+Project Catapult was launched in 2018 as a response to what was then an unprecedented tight labor market, anticipated attrition due to baby boomer retirements, and growth of high demand and skilled jobs, and a never-before-seen tension between the demand to fill jobs and the lack of supply ready to fill those jobs.

 Our new model will focus on the success of the jobseeker and employer equally, built upon six pillars: